wp-plugins/upprev/readme.txt

 == Changelog ==

+= 3.3.24 =

+* IMPROVMENT: updated IworksOptionClass to 2.0.0

 = 3.3.23 =

 * BUGFIX: default value only when is need thx to [Jeff](http://wordpress.org/support/profile/lambje) [Offset Not Working](http://wordpress.org/support/topic/offset-not-working)